discordjs/guide/guide/voice/the-basics.md

 });
 ```

-If you try to join a channel the bot is already in, nothing will happen, so we don't need to worry about repeatedly running this method.
+If you try to join a channel the bot is already in, nothing will happen, so we don't need to run this method repeatedly.

 ::: tip
 In the above example, we accessed a `VoiceState` through `member.voice`.
 A voice state exists for members connected to a voice channel and tells you which channel they're connected to, if the member is speaking, and whether they're deafened or muted.
 Consult the documentation for a full description of what voice states can do!